brobergp/MMM-htmlvideo/README.md

 # MMM-htmlvideo

-This module for the [MagicMirror](https://github.com/MichMich/MagicMirror) plays a video using the html video function.
+This module for the [MagicMirror](https://github.com/MichMich/MagicMirror) autoplays a video using the html video function.

 ## Installation